Product safety and quality

 To PepsiCo:

 With brands that reach consumers more than a billion times every day, we must ensure the safety and quality of the products that they enjoy.
-This is essential to maintain the trust of our consumers and a transparent relationship with regulators and customers.
+This is essential to maintain the trust of our consumers, as well as a transparent relationship with regulators and customers.

 To the World: